jayl1e/csi-driver-ssh/README.md

 The [official NFS CSI driver](https://github.com/kubernetes-csi/csi-driver-nfs) can not satisfy my requirements because it simply create sub dir over NFS and it can not execute script like set quota.

+## Features
+- ssh
+- shell hook
+- you can set quota, create snapshot, clone volume as you wish via your custome script

 ## Next
 - support script for node plugin, not only NFS